1994 San Marino Grand Prix: First start crash

-The race took place in the afternoon from 2:00 pm CEST (UTC+2), in dry and sunny weather.
+The race took place Sunday afternoon from 14:00 CEST (UTC+2), in dry and sunny weather.
 Michele Alboreto was supposed to start 15th but started from the pit lane in the spare Minardi due to his race car developing a problem.
 At the start of the race, JJ Lehto stalled his Benetton on the grid.
 Pedro Lamy, starting from further back on the grid, had his view of the stationary Benetton blocked by other cars and his Lotus hit the back of Lehto's Benetton, causing bodywork and tyres to fly into the air.
 Parts of the car went over the safety fencing designed to protect spectators at the startline causing minor injuries to a police officer and eight spectators.
 Gachot narrowly avoided striking Lamy's car.
 Lamy was uninjured and quickly exited his car unaided.
 Further back, Martin Brundle overtook two cars as well as Lehto to move from thirteenth to tenth place.

 No stoppage of the race was declared as a result of the accident between Lehto and Lamy, but the safety car driven by Max Angelelli was deployed, with all the remaining competitors holding position behind it while travelling at a reduced speed.
 During this period, as a result of travelling at slower speeds, tyre temperatures dropped.
 At the drivers' briefing before the race, Senna, along with Gerhard Berger, had expressed concern that the safety car (itself only reintroduced in Formula One in 1993 and only the third time used since then, the other occurrences being the 1993 Brazilian Grand Prix and the 1993 British Grand Prix) did not go fast enough to keep tyre temperatures high.
 Senna was also worried by a procedure introduced at the 1994 Pacific Grand Prix, whereby the safety car would lead the grid on the formation lap, rather than letting the race leader dictate the pace of the formation lap.
 The procedure was removed for this race.
 The safety car chosen for the event, an Opel Vectra, traveled very slowly on the track, even when the reduced speeds of a safety car period were factored in, and Senna pulled alongside it several times, urging the driver to increase his speed.
-It was later learned the car's brakes had been overwhelmed and started fading on the first lap, and thus the driver had to reduce his speed to avoid the possibility of the safety car itself causing an accident.
+It was later learned the safety car's brakes had been overwhelmed and started fading on the first lap, and thus the driver had to reduce his speed to avoid the possibility of the safety car itself causing an accident.
 During the safety car drive through, Érik Comas and Éric Bernard made contact such that Comas' car experienced a vibration.
 Comas made a pit stop to have the problem evaluated by his Larrousse pit crew.